mkram01/EPI563-SpatialEPI/docs/index.md

 This block denotes a *tip* or advice for best practices or efficiency.
 :::

-Please note that I will be continually updating the eBook throughout the semester, so if you choose to download, please double-check the **Last updated** date to be sure you have the most recent version.
+Please note that I will be continually updating the eBook throughout the semester, so if you choose to download, please double-check the **Last updated** date (in colored bar at bottom of screen) to be sure you have the most recent version.